Sri Lanka’s economic crisis a result of past impunity for human rights abuses and economic crimes: UN report | Politics

 - Sri Lanka

-Sri Lanka is facing a "devastating" economic crisis, a UN report has said, noting that "impunity" for past and present human rights abuses, economic crimes and corruption were the underlying causes for the island nation's collapse.
+Sri Lanka is at a critical juncture in its political life, a UN report has said, noting that "impunity" for the past and present human rights abuses, economic crimes and corruption were the underlying causes for the collapse of the island nation's economy.

-The report, prepared by the UN Rights High Commissioner Michele Bachelet, was released on Tuesday, also suggested fundamental changes to address the current challenges and to avoid repetition of the human rights violations of the past.
+The UN report, released on Tuesday, also suggested fundamental changes to address the current challenges and to avoid repetition of the human rights violations of the past.

 Interestingly, it comes ahead of the 51st session of the UN Human Rights Council Session, to be held in Geneva from September 12 to October 7, where a resolution on Sri Lanka is expected to be tabled.